Fiat Strada

-First generation (Tipo 278; 1998-2021)
+First generation (278; 1998)

-Launched in 1998 in Brazil, it was the cargo member of the "178 Project".
-The Strada was made to replace the Fiat City, a pickup version of the Fiorino, a commercial derivative of the Fiat Uno.
+Launched in October 1998 in Brazil, the first-generation Fiat Strada is the cargo carrying derivative of the "Project 178".
+The Fiat Strada was made to replace the Fiat City, a pickup version of the Fiorino, a commercial derivative of the Fiat Uno.
 The Strada features a maximum loading capacity of 700 kg and a cargo space of 1770 mm x 1314 mm.